johnmackintosh/patientcounter/README.md

 #> 6: 2020-01-01 11:00:00 2020-01-01        10
 ```

-Here is how to obtain summary data for every hour, for all combined
+To obtain summary data for every hour, for all combined patient stays:
-patient stays:

 ``` r
 library(patientcounter)